-This post contains profound thoughts on Elizabeth’s post on the Psychology of Spiritual Groups and the IDR Cycle from Avi Magidoff, an internationally known teacher of spirituality, Buddhism and acupuncture.
+This post contains profound thoughts on Elizabeth’s post on the Psychology of Spiritual Groups and the IDR Cycle from Avi Magidoff, an internationally known acupuncturist and teacher of spirituality and Buddhism.
 For more on Avi Magidoff, please go here.

 THE IDEALIZATION PHASE: LIKE PARIS IN THE SPRINGTIME